rs-kellogg/ULF_Qualtrics_JavaScript_TimeCalculation/README.md

 3. **Add the new embedded data variables in the flow section.**

-This is the code to be put in Look and Feel Header section at the bottom to increase size of radio buttons on mobile phones and tablets.
+This is the code to be put in Look and Feel Header section at the bottom to increase size of radio buttons on mobile phones and tablets and to ensure the options appear at the same location independent of question size.

 The **alignment of the radio button options should be horizontal** for this to work and not vertical.

        <style type="text/css">@media screen and (max-width: 780px) {

                            .Skin .MC .MAHR li, .Skin .MC .MAHR td, .Skin .MC .SAHR li, .Skin .MC .SAHR td{
-                        font-size:1.2em!important;
+                                font-size:1.5em!important;
-                        /*To increase the space between each option */ margin-bottom:10px!important;
+                                /*To increase the space between each option*/ margin-bottom:10px!important;
                                 margin-top:10px!important;
                            }

+                           .Skin .MC .MAHR li, .Skin .MC .MAHR td, .Skin .MC .SAHR li, .Skin .MC .SAHR td{
+                                display:table-cell;
+                           }

+                           .Skin .MC .MAHR table td, .Skin .MC .SAHR table td, .Skin .NPS table td{
+                                text-align: left;
+                           }
+                           /*To ensure the options appear at the same location independent of question size*/ .Skin .QuestionText{
+                                height: 30vh;
+                           }
+                        .Skin #Buttons {text-align:center;}

                 }
         </style>